Ezzerof/employee-storage-spring-framework/README.md

-# Manage Employees Spring Framework
+# Employees Storage Spring Framework

 This is a comprehensive web application that uses Java, Spring Boot, JPA, MySQL, ORM, Angular, DAO, DTO, MVC and Dependency injection frameworks to manage employees.